crate/crate/docs/concepts/joins.rst

 Join operations on large relation can be extremely slow especially if the join is executed with a :ref:`Nested Loop <joins_nested_loop>`. - which means that the runtime complexity grows quadratically (O(n*m)).
-Specifically for `Cross Joins`_ this results in large amounts of data sent over the network and loaded into memory at the handler node.
+Specifically for :ref:`cross joins <cross-joins>` this results in large amounts of data sent over the network and loaded into memory at the handler node.
 CrateDB reduces the volume of data transferred by employing Query Then Fetch: First, filtering and ordering are applied (if possible where the data is located) to obtain the required document IDs.
 Next, as soon as the final data set is ready, CrateDB fetches the selected fields and returns the data to the client.

 Push-down query optimization